init-22/TGS-Salt-Identification-Challenge/README.md

 # TGS-Salt-Identification-Challenge
-TGS Salt Identification is a challenge using U-Net model for Semantic Segmentation using Tensorflow 2.0.
+TGS Salt Identification challenge using U-Net model for Semantic Segmentation using Tensorflow 2.0.

 Overview from Kaggle.com: